 - providing statistical information relating to the finance business sector of Guernsey’s economy; and

 Regulated and registered entities must provide information to the GFSC at regular intervals and additionally in certain ad hoc or specific situations.
 The majority of this information will be provided under the FSC Law and/or the laws for the regulation and registration of financial services businesses, through our reporting systems, or in response to specific requests for information made by us in correspondence.
-Most of this information will be about regulated or registered entities and their business but some of it will include personal data about their employees and also their clients or customers.
+Most of this information will be about regulated or registered entities and their business, but some of it will include personal data about their employees as well as their clients or customers.

 It is because the GFSC has statutory powers to obtain and process information, including personal information, that consent will not be a legal basis that we rely upon in order to process personal data where we are exercising our statutory powers and performing our regulatory purposes and protective functions.

-From time to time, the GFSC may make public information, which may include personal data, relevant to the financial services sector.
+From time to time, the GFSC may make public information.
+This may include personal data, relevant to the financial services sector.
 In such cases, the GFSC will rely on its statutory powers to make certain information publicly available.

 The GFSC is bound by strict provisions, set out in the FSC Law and in the laws applicable to the regulation and registration of financial services business, as to the confidentiality of the information that it acquires during the course of carrying out its legal functions.
 Such information may be disclosed, without the consent of those who may be identified from it, only in exceptionally limited circumstances such as: